Mission:

 (c) Quality is taken as a starting point;

-(d) Connection Circle handles representation and mentioning with care, by ensuring ownership, source attribution and rights transfer;
+(d) Connection Centre handles representation and mentioning with care, by ensuring ownership, source attribution and rights transfer;

-(e) Connection Circle provides an accessible way of settling disputes, for example by joining the dispute committee for copyright contracts law;
+(e) Connection Centre provides an accessible way of settling disputes, for example by joining the dispute committee for copyright contracts law;

 (f) The parties will attempt to resolve any dispute by mutual agreement.
 The Copyright Contract Law Disputes Committee can assist with disputes concerning the exploitation agreement through mediation and binding advice.